Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Recent years have seen the emergence of stochastic gradient descent (SGD)~\citep{Nemirovski:2009:RSA:1654243.1654247,DBLP:conf/nips/BachM11,citeulike:9912332} as an important tool for solving large-scale optimization problems in machine learning.
-In each iteration, SGD reduces the computational cost of the standard gradient descent by sampling one (or a small set of) examples for computing a stochastic (sub)gradient.
-Thus, the computational cost of SGD is independent of the size of the data, making it appealing for large-scale optimization.
-However, when the optimization domain is complex (e.g., a PSD cone), the projection operation in each iteration, which is to ensure the feasibility of the intermediate solutions, becomes the computational bottleneck.
+Recent years have witnessed an increased interest in adopting the stochastic (sub)gradient (SGD) methods~\cite{DBLP:conf/nips/BachM11,citeulike:9912332,Nemirovski:2009:RSA:1654243.1654247} for solving large-scale machine learning problems.
+In each of the algorithmic iterations, SGD reduces the computation cost by sampling one (or a small number of) example for computing a stochastic (sub)gradient.
+Thus the computation cost in SGD is independent of the size of the data available for training; this property makes SGD appealing for large-scale optimization.
+However, when the optimization problems involve a complex domain (for example a positive definite constraint or a polyhedron one), the projection operation in each iteration of SGD, which is used to ensure the feasibility of the intermediate solutions, may become the computational bottleneck.

-To improve the computational efficiency of SGD, \cite{DBLP:conf/nips/MahdaviYJZY12} proposed a SGD method with only one projection that moves the domain constraint to the objective function with a Lagrangian multiplier and solves the problem by a standard SGD method.
-Its claim is that by performing one projection at the end of the iteration, the final solution shares a similar convergence rate (e.g., an $O(\log T/T)$ convergence rate for strongly convex optimization) as a standard SGD method.
-When the the target function is both smooth and strongly convex, \cite{Zhang:arXiv1304.0740} shows that it is possible to maintain the optimal $O(1/T)$ rate by performing $O(\kappa \log_2 T)$ projections, where $\kappa$ is the conditional number of the problem, namely the ratio of the smoothness parameter to the strong convexity parameter.

-Besides the one-projection SGD method, another line of research is conditional gradient algorithms~\citep{citeulike:11703925,DBLP:journals/talg/Clarkson10,Ying:2012:DML:2188385.2188386,thesisMJ,Hazan:2008:SAS:1792918.1792945}, which mostly build upon the Frank-Wolfe technique~\citep{frank56} that eschews the projection in favor of a linear optimization step.
-Recently, \cite{Hazan-free,arXiv:1301.4666} extended these batch algorithms to stochastic or online algorithms.
-In \citep{Hazan-free} the authors present an online Frank-Wolfe (OFW) algorithm that can also be used for stochastic optimization.
-OFW exhibits $O(1/T^{1/3})$ rate for general convex optimization problems, which is much slower than the optimal $O(1/\sqrt{T})$ rate.
-In~\citep{arXiv:1301.4666}, the authors present several new algorithms that enjoy faster convergence rates than OFW (e.g., $O(1/\sqrt{T})$ for general convex optimization).
-In particular, their algorithm for online strongly convex optimization has an $O(\log T)$ regret bound.
-However, we note that their algorithm requires the problem domain to be a polytope, and in contrast the one-projection SGD method can handle more general convex domains.
-Therefore, we resort to reduction techniques for alleviating the projection burden on a standard SGD method.